fat-forensics/events/index.md

 [`FAT Forensics`](https://fat-forensics.org/) to deliver robust and tested low-level FAT building blocks as well as a collection of FAT tools built on top of them.
-Users can choose from these ready-made tools or alternatively combine the available building blocks to create their own bespoke algorithms without the need of modifying the code base.
+Users can choose from these ready-made tools or, alternatively, combine the available building blocks to create their own bespoke algorithms without the need of modifying the code base.